Create a declarative agent

 I'd like to create a product support agent that answers questions related to Contoso Electronics products.

-12. Select Skip to configure at the top of the conversational interface to view the agent’s overview page and review what the generative AI configured so far.
+12. The wizard will prompt you for more info about the agent.
+Instead of responding, select Skip to configure at the top of the conversational interface to view the agent’s overview page and review what the generative AI configured so far.
+Screenshot of the conversational interface for agent creation, highlighting the skip to configure button.

 Configure the agent and define instructions

-Next, update the agent’s properties and metadata manually.
+Next, update the agent’s properties and metadata manually to ensure consistent results for this exercise.

 1. Review the Name that the generative AI wizard defined for your agent.
-Update the name to ensure it is Product support.
+Update the name, if necessary, to ensure it is Product support.

-2. Update the description property to A product support agent that can answer queries about Contoso Electronics products.
+2. Review the description property and update it to A product support agent that can answer queries about Contoso Electronics products.

 Test the agent in Copilot Studio